decrypto-org/ctx/python/ctx-defense/README.rst

 permutations = ctx_object.get_permutations()
 ```

-- For more information on the CTX library and the classes it implements visit the defence's [website](https://github.com/dimkarakostas/ctx).
+- For more information on the CTX library and the classes it implements visit the defense's [website](https://github.com/dimkarakostas/ctx).

 Example
 =======